Calder\'on-type inequalities for affine frames: Preliminaries

 \end{lemma} \begin{proof}[Sketch of the proof] Since $\mu_G$ and $\nu_{\wh{G}}$ are such that the $G$-Fourier transform is unitary, for all $f \in L^2(G)$ we have

 which proves the desired identity for all $\phi \in L^1(\wh{G})$ with values in $\R^+$. \end{proof} \begin{remark} Note that, by Lemma \ref{lem:changeofvar}, we have

 \end{remark}

-The following notion will be crucial in order to control the deformation on $\wh{G}$ due to the action of $\dalpha$. \begin{definition} We say that the map $\dalpha$ is \emph{measurably bi-Lipschitz} if there exist two $\varsigma$-measurable functions $\ell : H \to \R^+$ and $L : H \to \R^+$ satisfying
+In order to control the deformation on $\wh{G}$ due to the action of $\dalpha$ we will use the notion of bi-Lipschitz maps.
+If $(E,d)$ is a metric space, a bijection $f : E \to E$ is called bi-Lipschitz if there exist $0 < \ell \leq L < \infty$ such that